 Psychiatric Mental Health Nursing

-Knowledge is assessed through examinations, and skills are assessed through an Objective Structure Clinical Exam (OSCE) prior to preceptor-led clinical experiences.
+Learners benefit from online and classroom led group discussions in addition to skills labs where newly acquired knowledge is practiced using various modalities including simulation.
+Knowledge is assessed through examinations and skills are assessed through an Objective Structure Clinical Exam (OSCE) prior to preceptor-led clinical experiences.
 At the completion of this program, you will be able to provide safe, effective, compassionate care to clients and their families, at the level of advanced beginner.

 Registered Nurses in any of RNPDC programs which have clinical components require active BLS(c) for HCP.
 The course can be readily obtained from St. John Ambulance or Heart and Stroke of Nova Scotia.
 RNPDC requires a copy of your active card on file.